Travel Authorisation for Minors before a Notary

 • Valid identification documents of the parents giving the authorisation

-• Family Book, Birth Certificate of the Minor or a document proving parental authority
+• Family Book, Birth Certificate of the Minor issued by the competent Civil Registry or document accrediting parental authority

 Travel authorisation letter for children and adolescents

-The deed will identify the minor's parents and the minor, the travel dates along with its purpose, and the place of departure and arrival.
-Additionally, it is important, for added security, to include the means of transport, the person accompanying the minor, and those who will be responsible for them while they are abroad, along with their identification and address.
+The deed will declare the approval to allow the minor to travel, the parents of the minor and the minor themselves will be identified, the dates of the trip along with its purpose and the place of departure and arrival.
+Additionally, it is important, for added security, to include the means of transport, the person accompanying the minor and those who will be responsible for them while they are abroad, along with their identification and address.

-It is also possible, given the continuous travel of a minor, to create a generic deed that serves for multiple trips.
+It is also possible, given the continuous travel of a minor, to carry out a generic deed that serves for multiple trips.
 This often occurs with minors who participate in sports competitions abroad.

-What happens after the drafting of the deed?
+What happens after the drafting of the travel deed at the notary?

-The Notary who processes the authorisation of travel for minors will provide an authentic copy of the deed, which must be shown to the border control officers, whether by air, land, or sea.
-Additionally, this deed will be electronically sent from the notary's office to the security forces to facilitate the authentication of the document or the verification of a possible revocation at the time it is presented during travel.
+The Notary who processes the authorisation for minors' travel will provide an authentic copy of the deed, which must be shown to border control officers, whether at air, land, or sea points.
+Furthermore, this deed will be electronically delivered from the notary's office to the security forces to facilitate the authentication of the document or the verification of a possible revocation at the time it is presented during travel.

 When is an apostille necessary on a notarised travel authorisation?

 According to current legislation, an apostille is required on documents that are to be used outside the European Union.
-Therefore, in principle, it is necessary for minors' travel outside the EU.
+Therefore, in principle, it is necessary for minors travelling outside the EU.

 You should know that at JLA Notarios we strive to provide a comprehensive service when processing travel authorisation, so we can manage the obtaining of an apostille on a travel authorisation signed at our notary office in Barcelona on your behalf.